DimiTech/dimitech.github.io/_posts/2019-03-20-sharing-secrets-securely.md

 $ ls
 secret.txt secret.zip
 ```

-#TODO: Add a real way to delete/overwrite files.

 Remove the original secret file, since we are going to derive it from the
 zip package: